aayushi-2303/quadtree-collision-detection/README.md

 # quadtree-collision-detection
-Collision detection using QuadTrees in C++
+Collision detection using QuadTrees in C++.
+Built on top of a custom game engine built by YouTube user ChiliTomatoNoodle (many thanks for building such a lightweight and easy to use engine!).
+Base framework and driver code not uploaded due to potential copyright issues.

+Many thanks to YouTube user ChiliTomatoNoodle for allowing public use of his engine.